alumina-lang/alumina/README.md

 # The Alumina Programming Language

 Alumina is a general-purpose programming language.

 Non-exhaustive list of distinguishing features:

 - Module system and 2-pass compilation (no header files and forward declarations needed)
 - Generics, protocols and mixins (duck-typed, similar to C++ template but without overloading/SFINAE)
   - Specialization is possible with [`when` expressions](./examples/when_expression.alu)
+  - Opt-in dynamic polymorphism with dynamic dispatch ([`dyn` pointers](./examples/dyn.alu))
 - [Unified call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for functions in scope
 - Limited operator overloading (via `Equatable` and `Comparable` protocols)
 - Block expressions